freeman-lab/glsl-basic-vertex-shader/README.md

 # glsl-basic-vertex-shader

 GLSL snippet for a generic vertex shader for use with [`glslify`](https://github.com/stackgl/glslify).
-Includes standard components like `model` `view` and `projection` matrices.
+Includes standard components like model, animate, view, and projection matrices.
 Designed as standalone use.
-You might find it useful if you find yourself writing this a lot.
+You might find it useful if you find yourself writing this boilerplate shader, or something similar, a lot.

 ## install